 As your child grows, they will gain skills that will allow them to be more independent and one of those skills is learning how to get dressed.

-At this stage, each new learning experience is crucial because it helps him adapt to the world that surrounds him.
-After around their first birthday, children start acquiring new skills that allow them to rely a little bit more on themselves.
-Some of these skills involve beginning to dress themselves, emerging at around 24 months.
+At this stage, each new learning experience is crucial because it helps them adapt to the world that surrounds them.
+Around their first birthday, children start acquiring new skills that allow them to rely a little bit more on themselves.
+And around 24 months, some of these skills involve beginning to dress by themselves.
 Every child develops at their own pace, so some children may start earlier, and others later.
-Most children acquire this and more milestones related to personal care by the time they’re four years old.
+Most children acquire this and more self-care milestones by the time they’re four years old.

-This is an exciting time for your little one, as it gives him a sense of autonomy – getting dressed like mom and dad do.
-It doesn’t matter if he just puts on one little piece of clothing, always remember to praise him, it’s a big deal for him!
-Likewise, don’t be surprised if your little one puts his shoes on the wrong way, it’s all part of the learning process.
+This is an exciting time for your little one, as getting dressed like mom and dad do gives them a sense of autonomy.
+It doesn’t matter if they just put on one little piece of clothing, always remember to praise them; it’s a big deal for them!
+Likewise, don’t be surprised if your little one puts on their shoes the wrong way, it’s all part of the learning process.

 The best clothes to learn to get dressed are:

-• Pants with an elastic waist.
+- Pants with an elastic waistband

-Tips and tricks that will help your toddler learn how to get dressed alone:
+Tips and tricks that will help your toddler learn how to get dressed alone

-• Remember to choose between clothes that are easy to put on.
+- Remember to choose between clothes that are easy to put on.

-• For shoes, you can draw two happy faces and tell your child that when the faces are facing each other they are in the correct position.
+- For shoes, you can draw two happy faces and tell your child that when the faces are facing each other they are in the correct position.

-• Find a good, relaxed time to practice getting dressed and don’t forget to be patient with your little one.
+- Find a good, relaxed time to practice getting dressed and don’t forget to be patient with your little one.